ssanj/babyloncandle/posts/2015-05-24-scala-compilation-speed-on-mbp.md

 Here's how I tested each project:

-1. git cloned the project.
+1. Git cloned the project.
 1. Connected my laptop to the mains (to ensure no energy saving was sacrificing performance).
 1. Downloaded the world with:
 ```{.terminal}